Most people are often confused when they hear the terms SLA, SLO, and SLI.

 The SLA definition is - An SLA is a written contract outlining quantifiable service quality standards between a service provider and a client.
 Typically, it includes response times, uptime, and error reporting.

-For example, an agreement between service provider and customer can state how much time an incident will be acknowledged.
+For example, an agreement between the service provider and the customer can state how much time an incident will be acknowledged.
 Non-critical incidents should be acknowledged in one hour and critical incidents in fifteen minutes.

 Failure to meet the agreed-upon level may result in penalties, such as partial reimbursement of membership charges or the addition of free subscription time.